 Through our STEM-credible Kit program, we donate kits packed with reusable lab aprons, chemical splash safety goggles, and gloves, as well as lab notebooks, to local schools and non-profit organizations.
 The program also serves a two-fold purpose for our colleagues: they have an opportunity to utilize our Practical Process Improvement (PPI) Business System principles to optimize the packing of these safety kits and it is a meaningful team-building activity.

-Our partners help us deliver on our commitment to inspire a new generation of innovators through STEM education involvement.
-These partnerships not only support students, but also provide colleagues with rewarding volunteer opportunities.
-Learn more about how we collaborate with STEM education non-profits and universities through our giving and early talent development programs.
+Our partners help us deliver on our commitment to inspire a new generation of innovators by making STEM education more accessible and equitable.
+These partnerships not only support students, but also provide our colleagues with rewarding volunteer opportunities.
+Learn more about how we collaborate with leading nonprofit partners who share our commitment.